behu-kea/third-semester/topics/javascript/dom.md

 ### Exericse 6

-When clicking the add button, take the text written in the input element, and add that text to the DOM.
+When clicking the blue add button, take the text written in the input element, and add that text to the DOM.
 The text should be added using `ul` and `li`

 ### Exercise 7

+Clicking `Donate Now` should show a modal where a user can input some amount they want to donate to the cause.
+When they written the amount they should be able to click a button that will do the donation.
+When the donation has been completed.
+Show a success message and then close the modal.

+### Exercise 8

+Your feature here.
+Come up with some feature you would like to create!